ayushmanbt/Portfolio2.0/pages/_posts/youtube_video_watcher.md

 ---
-title: How to get started with Game Development
+title: Dumb Project: YouTube Video Watcher
 date: 2020-01-11
 layout: default
-slug: getting_started_with_game_development
+slug: youtube_video_watcher
 desc: Do you get lost into the autoplay of YouTube videos.
 Well no more.
 Get your video playing on your own page.
-main_img: /getting_started_with_game_development/thumbnail.png
+main_img: /youtube_video_watcher/thumbnail.png
-tags: Game Development, C#, Unity, Godot
+tags: HTML, CSS, HTML5, CSS3, JS, JavaScript
 ---

 I had no idea what to do so I made a crap?🤔 For today's post I made a small web app which takes YouTube ID of a video and will display it in a huge area.
 So, without further adieu let's jump into making this app.
 But first of all let's have a look at the app.